HITZhengGW/CC-GAN/CC-GAN/data_preparation/README.md

 ## 2. Split Left and Right Coronary Artery Branches

 Left and right coronary artery branches are separated using `data_split.py`.
 Only subjects that are successfully separated are retained.
 The results must be manually inspected to verify that the left and right branches are correctly matched: if mismatched, they should be swapped; if separation fails, they should be removed.

+## 3. Generate Back-projection Volumes

+Back-projection volumes are generated using `lca_simulation.py` and `rca_simulation.py`, which produce the back-projection volumes for the left and right coronary arteries, respectively, each under two views.